 What Can a Health Care Agent Do?

-If you have an advance directive, also called a living will, your health care agent can make sure your wishes are followed.
+If you have an advance care directive, your health care agent can make sure your wishes are followed.
 Your agent's choices come before anyone else's wishes for you.

 When you are very ill or injured, you may not be able to make health care choices for yourself.
 If you are unable to speak for yourself, your health...

-If you do not have a living will or an advanced directive, your health care agent will be the one to help your providers make important choices.
+If you do not have an advance care directive, your health care agent will be the one to help your providers make important choices.

 Your health care agent has no control over your money.
 Your agent also cannot be made to pay your bills.